David Coulthard: Early life and career

 Coulthard was born on 27 March 1971 in Twynholm, Kirkcudbrightshire, Scotland, one of three children to road haulier Duncan Coulthard and Elizabeth Joyce Coulthard née Marshall.
 His family was connected to motor racing: his grandfather competed in the Monte Carlo Rally and his father drove karts, becoming Scottish National Champion.
-From an early age motorsport was where his interest lay, later listing Formula One World Champions Jim Clark, Nigel Mansell and Alain Prost as his childhood heroes.
+From an early age, motorsport was where his interest lay, later listing Formula One World Champions Jim Clark, Nigel Mansell and Alain Prost as his childhood heroes.
 Coulthard was educated at Kirkcudbright Academy, achieving eight O-grades.

-Coulthard began karting when his father presented him with his first kart for his eleventh birthday.
+Coulthard began karting after his father presented him with his first kart for his eleventh birthday.
 Having won several local karting championships including the Scottish Junior Kart Championship and the Scottish Kart Championship, Coulthard participated in events further down the UK, including title victory in the Cumbria Kart Racing Club Championship in 1985.
 Coulthard graded each race he entered on a scale of 1 to 10, with an additional column headlined "Performance".
-He later gave credit to David Leslie, senior and junior for allowing his career to develop.
+He later gave credit to David Leslie, senior and junior, for allowing his career to develop.

 In 1989, Coulthard made the transition from karting to car racing.
-It is often erroneously claimed that he won the British Formula Ford Championship that season, however this is not the case.
+It is often erroneously claimed that he won the British Formula Ford Championship that season, however, this is not the case.
 Coulthard actually won the lesser P&O Ferries Formula Ford 1600 Junior championship.